irods-contrib/iRODS-K8s-Forensics/README.md

 The iRODS-K8s Forensics product is a microservice used in an iRODS K8s Supervisor workflow step to analyze and summarize the results of tests performed.

-There are GitHub actions to maintain code quality in this repo:
+### There are GitHub actions to maintain code quality in this repo:
  - Pylint (minimum score of 10/10 to pass),
  - Build/publish a Docker image.

+### How to build the Docker image for this product

+ - docker build -f Dockerfile -t forensics . && docker run --name forensics forensics
+ - This image must be placed in a container image registry and referenced in the Job supervisor config DB table or using the Supervisor settings application.